Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 For Project 2C, the only required deliverable is the `HyponymsHandler.java` file, in addition to any helper classes.
 However, we will not be directly grading these classes, since they can vary from student to student.

-Project 2C will be worth 40 points.
-The points will be split as follows:

 - [Project 2B/C: Checkpoint](https://www.gradescope.com/courses/708063/assignments/4133684): 5 points - **Due March 15th**
 - Project 2C Coding: 25 points - **Due April 1st**